apache/openwhisk-devtools/java-maven/annotations/README.md

 # OpenWhisk Annotations for Java

+This module is part of the [Apache OpenWhisk](http://openwhisk.incubator.apache.org/) project.

 This project allows developers to define actions, packages, rules and triggers from annotations on java classes.

 ## Pre-requisite